nuvolos-cloud/nuvolos-docs/reference/glossary.md

 ### Instance

-Instances are the lowest and most directly practical level in the Nuvolos [organisational hierarchy](../getting-started/nuvolos-basic-concepts/organisational-hierarchy.md).
+[organisational hierarchy](../features/nuvolos-basic-concepts/organisational-hierarchy.md).
 In terms of the workflow, they represent branches or immediate working environments of a project.
 Any project space can have many instances to experiment, try out different data sources or application configurations, and so forth.
 Two instances are always present: the master instance - which can be thought of as the source of truth about the project - and [the distributed instance](../features/object-distribution/the-distributed-instance.md).

 ### NCUs

 NCUs stand for Nuvolos Compute Units.
-They are the unit of measurement of regular [applications](../getting-started/nuvolos-basic-concepts/applications.md) and the unit of account used to define the [Nuvolos subscription](../pricing-and-billing/pricing-structure.md).
+They are the unit of measurement of regular [applications](../features/nuvolos-basic-concepts/applications.md) and the unit of account used to define the [Nuvolos subscription](../pricing-and-billing/pricing-structure.md).
 For more information, refer to our [page on NCUs](../pricing-and-billing/nuvolos-compute-units-ncus.md).

 ### Organisation